Best mmWave Presence Sensors 2026 (Beats Motion Sensors)

 Can mmWave sensors detect when I'm in bed without a pressure mat?

-Yes — that's one of the primary use cases. mmWave at 24GHz detects breathing-level micro-movement (chest displacement of roughly 0.5 mm), which is why these sensors hold 'occupied' through sleep.
+Yes — that's one of the primary use cases. mmWave radar detects breathing-level micro-movement, which is why these sensors hold 'occupied' through sleep.
 Mounting on the ceiling above the bed or on the wall facing the bed at 1.5-2m height delivers the most reliable in-bed detection.
 The Aqara FP2 and meross Matter Human Presence Sensor are the most reliable picks for this use case per r/homeassistant install threads; the Linptech ES1 also works well for single-zone bedroom installs.

 Why does my mmWave sensor trigger when nobody is in the room?

-Two common causes: ceiling fans running above 200 RPM near the sensor (the blade movement registers as motion), and HVAC vents blowing air at 300 cfm or higher across the radar field of view.
+Two common causes: ceiling fans running at high speed near the sensor (the blade movement registers as motion), and HVAC vents blowing air across the radar field of view.
 Lowering the sensitivity-to-detect parameter in the sensor's app or Home Assistant exposes a tunable threshold that filters out fan and HVAC airflow.
-For Linptech ES1 in Z2MQTT, the default setting of 7 triggers approximately 5x more often than appropriate; reducing to 4 typically eliminates the problem within 24 hours.
+For the Linptech ES1 in Z2MQTT, lowering the default sensitivity-to-detect setting typically clears the problem.
 The Aqara FP2 has the lowest default false-positive rate per community reports and rarely needs tuning.

 Bottom Line